Arthurlee51/LVHML/README.md

 # LVHML
-A Latent Variable Approach to Learning High-dimensional Multivariate longitudinal Data
-#, as proposed by Lee at al. (2024+).
+A Latent Variable Approach to Learning High-dimensional Multivariate longitudinal Data, as proposed by Lee at al. (2024+).

 To install this package in R, run the following commands: